TRACE: AI-Assisted Assessment of Collaborative Projects in Computer Science Education: Abstract

 \section{Abstract}

-Collaborative group projects are integral to computer science education, as they foster teamwork, problem-solving skills, and industry-relevant competencies.
-However, assessing individual contributions within group settings has long been a challenge.
-Traditional assessment strategies, such as the equal distribution of grades or subjective peer assessments, often fall short in terms of fairness, objectivity, and scalability, particularly in large classrooms.
-This paper introduces a semi-automated, AI-assisted grading system that evaluates both project quality and individual effort using repository mining, communication analytics, and machine learning models.
-The system comprises modules for project evaluation, contribution analysis, and grade computation, integrating seamlessly with platforms like GitHub.
-A pilot deployment in a senior-level course demonstrated high alignment with instructor assessments, increased student satisfaction, and reduced instructor grading effort.
-We conclude by discussing implementation considerations, ethical implications, and proposed enhancements to broaden applicability.
+Collaborative group projects are integral to computer science education, fostering teamwork, problem-solving, and industry-relevant skills.
+However, assessing individual contributions within group settings remains challenging.
+Traditional approaches, including equal grade distribution and subjective peer evaluations, often lack fairness, objectivity, and scalability, particularly in large classrooms.
+We propose TRACE, a semi-automated AI-assisted framework for assessing collaborative software projects that evaluates both project quality and individual contributions using repository mining, communication analytics, and AI-assisted analytics.
+A pilot deployment in a software engineering course demonstrated high alignment with instructor assessments, increased student satisfaction, and reduced instructor grading effort.
+The results suggest that AI-assisted analytics can improve the transparency and scalability of collaborative project assessment in computer science education.